dominicparga/howto/markdown.md

 ## Super Duper Mega Fancy Title <a name="fancy-title"></a>

-Writing markdown is a lot easier, especially if you are vim-user, if every sentence has its own line.
+Writing markdown is a lot easier, especially if you are vim-user, if every sentence has its own line without any linewidth limit.

 ```diff
 + This is a sentence.